evolvingstuff/vdw2/content/posts/vitamin-d-has-been-found-to-be-cost-effective-by-many-studies.md

 !!!!{SQL(db=&gt;vitamind)}SELECT COUNT(*) FROM (SELECT catObjectId, COUNT(*) FROM `tiki_category_objects` WHERE categId = 87  OR categId = 64 GROUP BY catObjectId HAVING COUNT(*) &gt; 1) AS categs INNER JOIN tiki_objects ON tiki_objects.objectId = categs.catObjectId WHERE type = &quot;wiki page&quot;{SQL}   Items in both categories: &quot;Cost savings with Vitamin D&quot; and &quot;Trauma &amp; Surgery&quot;
 {category id=&quot;87+64&quot; types=&quot;wiki&quot; sort=&quot;created_desc&quot; split=&quot;n&quot; and=&quot;y&quot; sub=&quot;n&quot; showdescription=&quot;n&quot; showname=&quot;y&quot; showtype=&quot;n&quot; one=&quot;y&quot; showTitle=&quot;n&quot;}
 ---
-!!!!VitaminDwiki - ((Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023)) __see also ((26 health factors increase the risk of COVID-19 – all are proxies for low vitamin D))__
+!!!!VitaminDWiki - ((Prevent a COVID death: 9 dollars of Vitamin D or 900,000 dollars of vaccine - Aug 2023)) __see also ((26 health factors increase the risk of COVID-19 – all are proxies for low vitamin D))__
 ---
 !!!!VitaminDWiki - ((Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually))